Anmo/god-frontend-code-test/README.md

 # Volvo Cars (Global Online Digital)

+## Pre-requirements

+- Node (v18.17)
+- Yarn

+## Install

+Just run `yarn` to install dependencies

+## Running project

+To run the project you can just run `yarn dev` and then access http://localhost:3000 You can also access to the deployed version at https://god-frontend-code-test-kappa.vercel.app/

+## Testing

+To run the unit tests you can run the command: `yarn test`

+_Note: the tests weren't exaustive, it was just focus on the pages and utils_

+## Technical decisions

+I tried to follow the base requirements as possible, but I tried to not overthink.
+One example of that is with the SelectBodyType component, in a normal project we would create a Select component and let the options (getting them async or not) would be received from the page (directly by fetching it, similar to what I have done inside the component or from a state management).

+Regarding the API I tried to have a real straightforward approach, read from the file and do small operations (filtering, finding or mapping) on top of it.
+Obviously in a real project we would have some sort of DB and need to access it and also take into consideration authorization/authentication.

+In terms of design system, I notice that the suggested library (`VCC-UI`) was with alot of deprecation notice, therefore I took the liberty to go with `@volvo-cars/css`.

+# Original README:

 ## Front-end coding test (React)

 Our team's designer has come up with a new design to show our latest and greatest recharge cars on the website.